 It is, in other words, the last thing I expected it to be: quiet.
 No immediate danger, nothing scary in the distance, lots of open space to get my bearings.
 Exactly what I need, because now I've got to pummel the bejesus out of this portal with a diamond pickaxe, so I can take all the blocks with me on my journey across hell.
 Without them, I'll have no way back home - only obsidian can be used to make a portal between worlds, and it doesn't occur naturally anywhere in hell.

-time.
+It takes a long time.
 Every block has to be hit dozens and dozens of times before it breaks off and can be picked up, and there are 14 of them.
 I've just chipped off my eighth when there's an ungodly screech.

 They sound like a kitten with chalkboard teeth trying to eat a hyena made of razorblades.
 They're giant jellyfish that float, unreachably high, and spit fireballs down at everything on the ground.